Sunday 30 June 2019

 It stands in what is now a public park, where ships of the Santander born explorer Vital Alsar Ramírez, who was inspired by Thor Heyerdahl’s Kon Tiki expedition, are displayed.

-These Galleons he took around the world to Mexico and back in 1980.
+He took these Galleons around the world to Mexico and back in 1980.

 Returning to the promenade, I had started off at Centro Botín,